entropiccode/Fixed-Order-Randomizer-Catch-Em-All/README.md

 The goal of this challenge is to offer a playthrough model that is not strictly oriented around increasing difficulty through self-imposed rules (Nuzlocke) nor requiring insane amounts of grinding (Professor Oak), but still remaining compatible with those ideas.

 The challenge is currently designed for any of the mainline games in Generations 1 through 5.
-Any ROM Hack that can be randomized to the criteria outlined in the basic rule set can be used, although you may need to adjust the objectives if significant content changes are made.

 Please refer to the Wiki for all rule sets, tool links and guides.